Teaching children to think about their thinking, metacognition, is essential.

 Kids learn by watching us so they need to see into our brains (scary!)
 Imagine your brain is printing out a ticker-tape of all your thoughts for you to read aloud.
 Saying your thoughts out loud shows kids what you’re thinking, or “thinking aloud.”
-See a video of a teacher thinking aloud.

 2. Scaffold the thinking

 But, just like you don’t teach a baby to run before he can crawl, you step-by-step scaffold the learning about metacognition as well.

 Begin by introducing thinking strategies, then move on to noticing the thinking strategies the student is using, and continue on to noticing if the strategies worked, and reflecting.
 You only continue on when the learners understand the step before it.

 See a chart showing this gradual release of responsibility scaffolding HERE.

 3. Facilitate and provide opportunities to notice thinking

 The authors of Making Thinking Visible suggest seven routines for metacognition: